The 2026 State of EV Charging Network Operators Report is now available for immediate download.

 Does Driivz support the OCPI protocol?

-Yes, the Driivz EV charging management platform supports OCPI and OCPP protocols.
-Driivz was an early adopter of OCPI technology, with initial integration in 2015 and supporting hundreds of OCPI 2.2.1 connections today.
+Yes, the Driivz EV charging management platform supports both the OCPI and OCPP protocols.
+Driivz was an early adopter of OCPI technology, with initial integration in 2015 and support for hundreds of OCPI 2.2.1 connections today.
 Driivz plans to support OCPI version 3.0 and future versions as well to handle reconciliation across all participating EMSPs, CPOs, and EVSPs.

 Download our Whitepapers

-The Decision Maker’s Guide to Selecting an EV Charging Management Platform
+Decision Maker’s Guide to Selecting an Electric Vehicle Charging Management Platform